manybabies/validator/README.md

 This includes:

 * the **Application Title** — the name displayed at the top of the validator
+* the **Custom logo** — your network logo that displays at the top left of the validator
 * the **Welcome Message** — the main introductory message shown to users
 * the **Secondary Message** — additional introductory information shown below the welcome message